Happy 70th, Steven Wright!

 (Tony buzzes in)

 Tony Vallencourt: Ok, whatcha gotta do is get on 95 north, follow that to 495, then ya take that for about an hour.
 Then your gonna see signs for the Mass Pike.
 Ok get into the far (fah) left lane, then take the Mass Pike west and you’ll see this WICKED huge Radio Shack.
-That’s where ya get off, and you’re in Worchester, you’re right there pal.
+That’s where ya get off, and you’re in Worcester, you’re right there pal.

 Stanley Sperrow: That’s correct, yep, ok, here we go.
 Ok, who’s got directions from Quincy Mass, to to Jordan Marsh (Jahdan Mahsh) department store in Bedford, New Hampshire?